 - Commodity Cash Flow Hedges-The commodity cash flow hedges manage natural gas commodity price risk.
-All commodity hedges at June 30, 2012 had maturities of less than two years.
-We are no longer hedging our commodity price risk so these hedges will continue to get smaller until all of the current hedges expire. - Interest Rate Cash Flow Hedges-In anticipation of long-term debt maturing in April 2013, we entered into forward starting interest swaps in 2010.
-The swap contracts manage benchmark interest rate risk associated with \$200 of planned debt issuance in August 2012.
-The swaps have a weighted average interest rate of 4.0% and hedge the benchmark rate of an expected issuance of \$200 of debt.
-The credit spread over the benchmark bonds will continue to fluctuate until the time of issuance. - Currency Cash Flow Hedges-The currency hedges manage risk associated with exchange rate volatility of various foreign currencies.
-The currency cash flow hedges outstanding at June 30, 2012 had maturity dates within two years.
+We are no longer hedging our commodity price risk so these hedges will continue to get smaller until all of the current hedges expire. - Interest Rate Cash Flow Hedges-On August 15, 2012, we issued \$300 of 10-year notes with a coupon rate of 3.40%.
+As a part of this transaction, we settled our \$200 forward starting interest rate swaps we had entered into during 2010 and recognized a loss of \$42.7, which will be amortized over the life of the notes. - Currency Cash Flow Hedges-The currency hedges manage risk associated with exchange rate volatility of various foreign currencies.

-The effective changes in fair value of unexpired contracts are recorded in accumulated other comprehensive income and reclassified to income or expense in the period in which earnings are impacted and are presented as operating cash flows when the contracts are settled.
+The effective changes in fair value of unexpired contracts are recorded in accumulated other comprehensive income and reclassified to income or expense in the period in which earnings are impacted.
+Cash flows from settled contracts are presented in the category consistent with the nature of the item being hedged.
+(Settlements associated with the sale or production of product are presented in operating cash flows and settlements associated with debt issuance are presented in financing cash flows.)